 In simple words, the SSID or Service Set Identifier indicates the name of your Wi-Fi router or network.
 For example, if you have set “TheWindowsClub” as your Wi-Fi router name, you will see the same name while searching for nearby connections on your computer or mobile.
-SSID is nothing but the name that is broadcast in order to make your router visible.
+SSID is the name that is broadcast to make your router visible.

 What will happen if you disable SSID broadcasting or hide SSID

-Your Wi-Fi router name will not be visible to others – even when they are sitting in front of the router.
-The problem is that you have to activate SSID broadcasting to connect your mobile or some other device that is not currently connected.
-However, if your PC has a direct connection from the Wi-Fi router via Ethernet port, you do not have to enable it while connecting your computer.
+Your Wi-Fi router name will not be visible to others – even when they are sitting in front of it.
+The problem is that you have to activate SSID broadcasting to connect your mobile or another device that is not currently connected.
+However, if your PC has a direct connection from the Wi-Fi router via an Ethernet port, you do not have to enable it while connecting your computer.

 How to disable SSID broadcast

-Most of the modern Wi-Fi routers have this option.
-Having said that, if you cannot find such an option in your router, make sure you are using the latest version of the firmware.
+Most modern Wi-Fi routers have this option.
+Having said that, if you cannot find such an option in your router, ensure you are using the latest firmware version.
 Also, the following guide is tested on the TP-Link Wi-Fi router – but the same feature is available for almost all manufacturers.

-Connect your computer or mobile to your Wi-Fi router and open up the control panel of the router.
-You have to enter an IP address such as 192.168.0.1 (NetGear, TP-Link, etc.).
+Connect your computer or mobile to your Wi-Fi router and open up the router’s control panel.
+You must enter an IP address such as 192.168.0.1 (NetGear, TP-Link, etc.).
 For your information, different manufacturers have different IP addresses.